Location: Pazardzhik, BG

 Experience Required: No previous experience is required for applicants for Session 1 and/or 3.
 However, applicants for Session 2 are expected to have at least two weeks of archaeological field experience prior to their participation in this session.
-A valid COVID-19 certificate might be requested from each participant.
+A medical COVID-19 certificate might be requested from each participant.
 The participants should have medical insurance including COVID-19 treatment and repatriation.
 The participants should inform the project staff about any health issues, allergies, and food preferences.

 Room and Board Arrangements:

 Accommodation*: In comfortable rooms with two to three beds (bathrooms with shower and WC, TV, a/c and free Wi-Fi) at the Hotel Primavera.
 The hotel is located in the central pedestrian and shopping area of Pazardzhik, very close to everything that the town can offer to tourists (shops, pharmacies, banks, markets, taverns, restaurants, bars, hospitals, cafes, post offices, tourist attractions, parks etc.).
-There is cheap laundry service available at the archaeological site.
 Participants are not expected to bring any additional equipment, bed linens or towels.
-Single rooms are available upon request for the supplement of 110 EUR per week.
-Staying an extra day at the hotel costs 25 EUR (per night per person). *Subject to change.
+Single rooms are available upon request for the supplement of 150 EUR per week.
+Staying an extra day at the hotel costs 40 EUR (per night per person). *Subject to change.
 May be substituted with similar level accommodation.
 Meals: Three meals (organic Bulgarian homemade food) per day are covered by the reimbursement payment.
 During the workdays, all meals usually take place at the site.
 The meals during the weekends (except the brown-bag lunches during the excursions) take place at the hotel’s restaurant.
 This field school can accommodate vegetarians, vegans, and individuals with lactose intolerance.
 Kosher and gluten-free diets are impossible to accommodate in this location.
 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products.